Ghalaahmed/Nukbah/LogisticRegression/README.md

 - Converting attributes into numeric format
 - Removing invalid and missing values

-After cleaning, the final dataset contained 7,294 records.
+After preprocessing and cleaning, the final dataset contained 7,294 records.

 ---

 ## Target Variable

 The target variable is called:

-Restaurant_Class
+`Restaurant_Class`

-Class labels:
+### Class Labels

-- 1 → Best Restaurant
+- 1 → Highly Rated Restaurant
-- 0 → Average Restaurant
+- 0 → Lower Rated Restaurant

 The threshold value was determined using the median rating of the dataset to create balanced classes for the classification task.

+Restaurants with ratings greater than or equal to the median rating were classified as Highly Rated Restaurants, while restaurants with ratings below the median rating were classified as Lower Rated Restaurants.

 ---

 ## Machine Learning Model

 The project uses:

 - Logistic Regression

 The dataset was divided into:

 - 80% training data
 - 20% testing data

-Stratified splitting was used to preserve class balance.
+Stratified splitting was used to preserve class balance between the training and testing datasets.

 ---

 ## Evaluation Metrics

 The model was evaluated using:

 - Accuracy